 - Redness or scaliness on the skin and around the nipple

 - A nipple that turns inward

-- ard
+- Nipple discharge, including blood

-- A lump or swelling in the chest area,

-- typically without pain
+- A lump or swelling in the chest or underarm area, typically without pain

 - Puckering or dimpling skin

+- Skin that looks like orange peel

+- Change in the size or shape of the breast

-• Nipple discharge Treatment Options
+Treatment Options

 Because so few men are diagnosed with breast cancer, it is difficult to study the treatment of breast cancer in men separately from women.
 Treating breast cancer in men is similar to treating women with the disease.
-Treatment options can include surgery, radiation, chemotherapy, hormone therapy, targeted therapy, proton therapy, and bone-directed therapy.
+Treatment options can include surgery, radiation, chemotherapy, hormone therapy, targeted therapy, proton therapy, bone-directed therapy, and palliative therapy.
 A combination of treatments may be used to provide the best chance of disease control.